kaye360/bookstack-v2/readme.md

 PHP and MYSQL were used to create fully custom restfull API that renders JSON data from the database layer.
 The Database consists of 4 tables: books, comments, community, and users.
 All model classes extend the same database class to re-use code to query the DB.

 ### Custom API Router
-The custom router allows the user to define flexible endpoints with parameters in a RESTfull paradigm.
+The custom router allows the developer to define flexible endpoints with parameters in a RESTfull paradigm.